hapax/hapax.github.io/assets/form.md

 studying how properties of macroscopic wholes (such as phases of matter) emerge from the arrangement of microscopic parts.
-Anderson thought of the microscopic perspective as the wrong "level" of description, like the wrong zoom on a microscope, but I think that it is simply different information.
+Anderson thought of the microscopic perspective as the wrong "level" of description, like being too zoomed in on a microscope, but I think that it is simply different information.
 The symmetries, order parameters which measure their brokenness, and collective excitations which emerge as long-range messangers of